Two-thirds of New York voters say Santos should resign: poll

 The floundering support for Santos back home might raise alarms for Republican leadership, as Santos captured a Long Island seat that was previously held by a Democrat and voted for President Biden by a 54 percent to 44 percent margin in 2020.
 The ability to capture such seats in states like New York and California was one of the key reasons why the party was able to take a slim House majority in 2022.

-The poll surveyed 744 voters and has a margin of error of five percent.
+The poll surveyed 744 voters and has a margin of error of 5 percentage points.